Standard library

 index content integer

-## **Edge-case**: if the list is empty, returns `Absent`
+## If the list is empty, returns `Absent` instead.

 declaration first_element